masastack/MASA.Framework/src/Contrib/StackSdks/Masa.Contrib.StackSdks.Middleware/README.md

 app.UseAddStackMiddleware();
 ```

 `Masa.Contrib.StackSdks.Middleware` provides default implementations of `IDisabledEventDeterminer` and `IDisabledRequestDeterminer`, relying on `Masa.Contrib.Authentication.Identity`, `Masa.Contrib.StackSdks.Config`.
-The initialization of the response code should be done before `AddStackMiddleware`.
+The initialization of the corresponding code should be completed before `AddStackMiddleware`.

 You can rewrite `IDisabledEventDeterminer` and `IDisabledRequestDeterminer` to replace the default implementation according to business needs.